Tyrolean hat

-The Tyrolean hat (Tirolerhut, cappello alpino), also Bavarian hat or Alpine hat, is a type of headwear that originally came from the Tyrol in the Alps, in what is now part of Austria, Germany, Italy and Switzerland.
+The Tyrolean hat (Tirolerhut, cappello alpino), also Tyrolese hat, Bavarian hat or Alpine hat, is a type of headwear that originally came from the Tyrol in the Alps, in what is now part of Austria, Germany, Italy and Switzerland.
 It is an essential and distinctive element of the local folk costume, or tracht.

 Description

-A typical Tyrolean hat is made of green felt, which originally had a crown tapering to a point and a brim roughly the width of a hand, something that was especially common in the Zillertal, a Tyrollian valley in Austria.
+A typical Tyrolean hat is made of green felt, which originally had a crown tapering to a point and a brim roughly the width of a hand, something that was especially common in the Zillertal, a Tyrolean valley in Austria.

-In addition to varying in shape and width of brim, the hats are characteristically decorated with a coloured, corded hatband and a spray of flowers, feathers or "brush" at the side of the crown.
-The traditional "brush", known as a gamsbart, is made of the beard of the chamois goat.
+In addition to varying in shape and width of brim, the hats are characteristically decorated with a coloured, corded hatband and a spray of flowers, feathers, or "brush" at the side of the crown.
+The traditional "brush", known as a gamsbart, is made of hair from the back of the chamois antelope.
 A large and showy one may contain thousands of individual hairs, and cost between $2,500 and $3,000.
 It takes a variety of forms, and may often be combined with feathers.